YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 ## Step 5: BAM Sorting and Indexing

-**Description**:\
+**Description**:
 Sorting and indexing are performed on both the **cultivar** and **bulk** in the same manner.
 After aligning the reads, **SAMtools** is used to sort and index the resulting BAM files for efficient access and analysis.
-Sorting ensures that the reads are ordered by their position in the genome, and indexing creates a .bai file that allows for fast retrieval of specific regions during analysis.
+Sorting ensures that the reads are ordered by their position in the genome, and indexing creates a .bai or .csi file that allows for fast retrieval of specific regions during analysis.

 **Usage**: